113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ```
 {: codeblock}

-This command finds the IP address record with IP address `9.125.235.255` and display its subnet and device information.
+This command finds the IP address record with IP address `9.125.235.255` and displays its subnet and device information.